RamenG0D/GameEngine/README.md

 # GameEngine

-##My first attempt at a sort of game engine
+## This is my first attempt at any sort of game engine
 it should include
 - TODO
   - ~~Vectors~~